RichengPiao/-Braata-Productions/README.md

    * Need schedule zoom meeting to setup Google Analytics account.

 **2. Trank data for Patron event sign up**
-* Create interactive map to show where are Patrons located.
+* Create interactive map to show where are Patrons located based on there zipcode.

 **3. Track Merchandise sale**
 * In-person cd sales: Track with QR codes